Durganshu/PDE_SOLVER/README.md

 <img src=/images/results.png width="500" height="400" />

 ## Result of implementing Gauss-Seidel with and without source
 The figure below shows the effect of combined source and boundary terms.
-It can be clearly observed that the source terms increase the temperature on certain internal node points.
+It can be clearly observed that the source term dissipates  the heat towards the boundaries (increases the temperature on the nodes towards the edges of the plate).

 ![Gauss-Siedel Results](/images/results_gs.png)